SwellRT/swellrt/README.md

 The database **swellrt** is created automatically if it doesn't exist.

-## Java/Android client

-An experimental Java library is in package *org.swellrt.beta.client.platform.java* Check out chat demo app in *org.swellrt.beta.client.platform.java.ChatDemo".

 ## Federation

-SwellRT servers can be federated using XMPP and Matrix.org protocol.
-Sorry, we are still writting the configuration guide.
-Please contact us for furhter information.
+SwellRT servers can be federated using [Matrix protocol](http://matrix.org).
+A set up guide and technical documentation can be found [here](https://github.com/SwellRT/swellrt/blob/master/wave/doc/swellrt/Matrix-Federation.md).

 ## Contact and Support

 Visit our [Gitter Channel](https://gitter.im/P2Pvalue/swellrt) or email to swellrt@gmail.com.

+## Java/Android client

+An experimental Java library is in package *org.swellrt.beta.client.platform.java* Check out chat demo app in *org.swellrt.beta.client.platform.java.ChatDemo".

 ## Contributing